-Ensuring members and officers behave with integrity and lead a culture where acting in the public interest is visibly and consistently demonstrated thereby protecting the reputation of the organisation

-The Council has approved Codes of Conduct which are included within induction packs.
+Ensuring members and officers behave with integrity and lead a culture where acting in the public interest is visibly and consistently demonstrated thereby protecting the reputation of the organisation The Council has approved Codes of Conduct which are included within induction packs.
 All officers are part of the Council's performance management framework and expected to perform in line with designated competencies appropriate to their role and job description.
 The authority's leadership style is underpinned by the Constitution, Policies, Protocols and Codes of Conduct.
 The values of the organisation are documented within the Corporate Plan.
 The Council has introduced and encourages public speaking at Committees and has invested in upgrading its website and Intranet. actively managing its content to ensure easy access to information.
+The Corporate Delivery Unit (CDU) will also help to further embed these principles.

-Corporate briefings held during the vear to update staff of key issues and items.
-Appraisal and Development Scheme.
+Constitution.
+Articles in Members Bulletin.
+Head of Paid Service update emails.
+CLT Intranet articles.
+Corporate briefings held during the vear to update staff about key issues and items.
+Appraisal and Development Scheme/'Check Ins'.
 Member/Officer Codes of Conduct.
-Member/Officer Protocol.
-Whistleblowing policy.
+Member/Officer Protocol Whistleblowing policy.
 Counter Fraud.
 Corruption and Bribery Strategy.
 Freedom of Information (statement and publication scheme).
 Planning Protocol.
-Standards Committee.
-Officer Register of Gifts and Hospitality, Member / Officer Registers of Interests.
+Standards Committee, Officer Register of Gifts and Hospitality, Member / Officer Registers of Interests.
+Annual Governance Statement, Local Code of Corporate Governance.
+Corporate Delivery Unit (CDU).